aridjayarecipes/cutesrecipes.web.app/content/post/2236-recipe-of-homemade-pumpkin-halwa.md

 1. Get  Cardamom powder (elaichi powder)

-Pumpkin Halwa Recipe, Learn how to make Pumpkin Halwa (absolutely delicious This Pumpkin Halwa recipe is Excellent and find more Great recipes, tried & tested recipes from NDTV Food.
+Pumpkin Halwa Recipe, Learn how to make Pumpkin Halwa (absolutely delicious This Pumpkin Halwa recipe is Excellent and find more Great recipes, tried &amp; tested recipes from NDTV Food.
 Pumpkin is popularly known as Kaddu in India.
 Rich, warm, sweet - the aroma of Pumpkin Halwa or Kaddu Halwa is something most Indian households know and love.
 Here is a special Pumpkin Halwa Recipe to make yellow pumpkin halwa; a healthy and sweet dish with amazing taste.

 <!--inarticleads2-->